intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 {{BASSO}} reported that for Russia a high increase in additions to the Roskomnadzor’s block list was observed in March 2022 as well as in December 2022, foremost covering news pages but also covering human rights organizations and social media, where more than 3500 blocking orders were added to the list by an "Unknown body".
 Further, blocking of domains that are not in the official Roskomnadzor’s list has been observed as well.

 An invited talk presented the work in {{WANG}} on locating censorship devices by using HTTP and TLS traceroutes, identifying device vendors through fingerprinting, and reverse-engineering censorship triggers by the use of fuzzing.
 E.g. for the case of Azerbaijan and Kazakhstan, they showed that a significant portion of measurements from remote countries are blocked at the endpoint, indicating local policies but connection resets are also happening in Belarus and Russia.
-Further, they could identify a set of commercial network devices (firewalls) that are used in these countries for censorship and show how fuzzing can be used to fingerprint and cluster behaviours as well as potentially circumvent the deployed methods.
+Further, they could identify a set of commercial network devices (with filtering techniques such as firewalls) that are used in these countries for censorship and show how fuzzing can be used to fingerprint and cluster behaviours as well as potentially circumvent the deployed methods.

 All speakers called for more transparency by requiring blocking messages as well as publication and auditing of blocklists.
 Potentially even standardization could help.

-### Use of VPNs for Censorship Circumvents and user expectations
+### Use of VPNs for Censorship Circumvents and User Expectations

 Further on in the session, the possibility and prevalence of using VPNs for circumvention has been discussed including user expectations and an analysis of security shortcomings of commercial VPN services.
 The analysis presented in {{RAMESH}} has shown various problems that lead to data leaks such as leakage of IPv6 traffic, non-browser traffic, or tunnel failure, not upholding user expectations, especially when used in authoritarian regimes for censorship circumvention or private communication.